Bathytoma paratractoides

 Bathytoma paratractoides is a species of sea snail, a marine gastropod mollusk in the family Borsoniidae.

 Distribution

 This marine species occurs in the Southwestern Pacific off the Solomon Islands.

 Description

-The height of this species varies between 47 mm and 52 mm.
-This species is very similar to Bathytoma atractoides (Watson, 1881) from the Philippines, mainly distinguished by their relative diameter/height ratio.
+The length of this species varies between 47 mm and 52 mm.
+This species is very similar to Bathytoma atractoides (Watson, 1881) from the Philippines, mainly distinguished by their relative diameter/length ratio.